dfinity/ICRC/ICRCs/ICRC-30/ICRC-30.md

 Revokes collection-level approvals from the set of active approvals.
 The `from_subaccount` parameter specifies the token owner's subaccount to which the approval applies, the `spender` the party for which the approval is to be revoked.
 A `null` value of `from_subaccount` indicates the default subaccount.

-Each response item contains either a single `Ok` variant containing the transaction index of the revoked collection-level approval in the success case or an error `Err` variant otherwise.
+The method response comprises a vector of optional item, one per request item.
+The response is a positional argument w.r.t. the request, i.e., the `i`-th response element is the response to the `i`-th request element.
+Each response item contains either an `Ok` variant containing the transaction index of the collection-level approval revocation in the success case or an `Err` variant in the error case.
 A `null` element in the response indicates that the corresponding request element has not been processed.
-The batch response comprises a vector of this `(Ok, Err)` variant, one per request element.
-The response is a positional argument w.r.t. the request, i.e., the `i`-the response element is the response to the `i`-th` request element.

 This is the analogous method to `icrc37_revoke_token_approvals` for revoking collection-level approvals.

 Revoking a collection-level approval does not affect token-level approvals for individual token ids.

-Note that the size of responses on ICP is limited and callers of this method should take care to not exceed the response limit for their inputs by revoking too many collection-level approvals with one request.

 The `created_at_time` parameter indicates the time (as nanoseconds since the UNIX epoch in the UTC timezone) at which the client constructed the transaction.
 The ledger SHOULD reject transactions that have the `created_at_time` argument too far in the past or the future, returning `variant { TooOld }` and `variant { CreatedInFuture = record { ledger_time = ... } }` errors correspondingly.